 Auto-Brewery Syndrome

-Although rarely applicable, the auto-brewery syndrome might be a defense to DUI charges in Florida.
+Although rarely applicable, a diagnosis of auto-brewery syndrome might provide a defense to DUI charges in Florida.
 Auto-brewery syndrome is a bizarre and rare medical condition that causes the body to produce alcohol.

-To successfully present the defense at trial, the accused should obtain a diagnosis from a physician or pharmacologist.
+To successfully present the defense at trial, the person accused of DUI should obtain a diagnosis from a physician or pharmacologist.
 Then, a medical professional can provide expert testimony at a pre-trial hearing or trial to explain the diagnosis and its consequences.

 What is Auto-Brewery Syndrome?